 If you are subscribed to one of our email lists and no longer want to be contacted by us, please unsubscribe directly from our newsletter or contact us at email@example.com to update or delete your data.

 The data that we collect via our services and channels are used to:

-• Set up and manage the organisation’s contact database in our CRM system and other database systems.
+- Set up and manage the organisation’s contact database and other database systems.

-• Improve our services, communications and communication channels through surveys and questionnaires.
+- Improve our membership activities, services, communications and communication channels through surveys and questionnaires.

-• Collect information about cultural and creative industries, as well as more specifically about non-governmental cultural centres to statistically analyse and improve our understanding of the sector.
+- Collect information about cultural and creative industries, as well as more specifically about independent cultural centres to statistically analyse and improve our understanding of the sector.